Skip to contents

 This function provides a data frame interface to the chunked processing capabilities of oai_complete_chunks().
 It extracts the specified text column, processes texts in configurable chunks with concurrent API requests, and returns results matched to the original data through the id_var parameter.

 The chunking approach enables processing of large data frames without memory constraints.
-Results are written progressively to a CSV file (either specified or auto-generated) and then read back as the return value.
+Results are written progressively as parquet files (either to a specified directory or auto-generated) and then read back as the return value.

 When using structured outputs with a schema, responses are validated against the JSON schema and stored as JSON strings.
 Post-processing may be needed to unnest these into separate columns.